 Esophageal stenosis or atresia A narrowing or incomplete formation of the esophagus.
 Usually a surgical emergency.
 Frequently associated with a Tracheoesophageal Fistula.

-Fetal alcohol syndrome A constellation of physical abnormalities (including characteristic abnormal facial features and growth retardintellectual disabilityation), and problems of behavior and cognition in children born to mothers who drank alcohol during pregnancy.
+Fetal Alcohol Syndrome (FAS) A constellation of physical abnormalities (including characteristic abnormal facial features and growth retardation), and problems of behavior and cognition in children born to mothers who drank alcohol during pregnancy.